chaitanya-sai-neeli/Learning-React/README.md

 # Episode 08:

 - `Class based Components`: Older way of creating Components.
-- Its a JS class(that extends React.Component) which has a render menthod which returns a piece of jsx.
+- Its a JS class(that extends React.Component) which has a render method which returns a piece of jsx.
 - React.Component is a class given to us by React.
 - Passing Props to Class based components constructor(props){